What is Graphical Analysis?

 The main purpose of the control phase is to validate that post-improvement samples follow the designed and expected results.

-In fact, graphical tools like statistical control charts (I-MR chart, u-chart, p-chart, and c-chart) helps to monitor progress and to make necessary adjustments.
+In fact, graphical tools like statistical control charts (I-MR chart, u-chart, p-chart, and c-chart) help to monitor progress and to make necessary adjustments.

 How to Pick Which Tool to Use?

-The selection of graphical tools depends on the type of data and also the objective of the project.
-The below picture helps to identify the right graphical tools based on the scenario.
+The selection of graphical tools depends on the type of data and the project’s objective.
+The picture below helps identify the right graphical tools based on the scenario.
 However, statistical analysis is required before drawing any conclusions.

 How to Understand what the tools are telling you?

-- Box-and-Whisker plot is to understand the difference between the groups, outliers in the process, maximum and minimum values.- Is there any difference between subgroups median?
+• Box-and-Whisker plot is to understand the difference between the groups, outliers in the process, and maximum and minimum values.
+Is there any difference between the subgroup’s median?

-- Histogram is to understand the shape of the distribution- Is it symmetrical or skewed?
+• A Histogram is used to understand the shape of the distribution.
+Is it symmetrical or skewed?

-- Scatter diagram is to understand the relationship between two continuous variables.- Is there any correlation between factors?
+• Scatter diagrams are to understand the relationship between two continuous variables.
+Is there any correlation between factors?

-- Time series plots are to understand the trend over the time.- Is the process stable over time?
+• Time series plots are to understand the trend over time.
+Is the process stable over time?

-- Pareto Chart is to understand the frequency of the problem as well as their cumulative impact.
+• Pareto Charts are to understand the frequency of the problem as well as their cumulative impact.